nushell/nufmt/README.md

 ## Contributing

-Submit an issue, or come and say hi in the [Discord](https://discord.gg/NtAbbGn)!

-You can mention @AucaCoyan who is active on this repo.
+We have a [contribution guide](docs/CONTRIBUTING.md).
+If you still have doubts, you can mention @AucaCoyan who is active on this repo.